 Are you considering moving to Portugal and need a reliable removals company to help you manage the move?

 White & Company have been providing a European removal, packing and storage service for over 151 years and are members of BAR, FIDI and OMNI.

 With vast experience servicing various European locations, White & Company are on hand to make your move smooth and stress-free.

 Why Move to Portugal?

-With 1,794 km of coastline showcasing some of the world’s most serene beaches it is not hard to see why Portugal is fast becoming a popular destination for British expats.
+With 1,794 km of coastline showcasing some of the world’s most serene beaches.
+Portugal is fast becoming a popular destination for British expats.

-Sandwiched on the Iberian Peninsula between Spain and the Atlantic Ocean, Portugal boasts a warm but temperate Mediterranean climate year round.
+The country is nicely sandwiched on the Iberian Peninsula between Spain and the Atlantic Ocean.
+Portugal boasts a warm but temperate Mediterranean climate all year round.

 The capital, Lisbon, records on average 2,800 hours of sunshine a year, making it Europe’s sunniest capital.
 Nearby, the Algarve is most popular among British expats, with its vast array of seafood restaurants and plush golf courses.